ahmedhnewa/OAuth1.0a/README.md

             builder.addInterceptor(interceptor);

             if (isShouldAddOauth1) {
-	    // if you want add the oauth 1.0 only in specificated requests , if no remove if statment builder.addInterceptor(oauth1);
+	    // if you want add the oauth 1.0 authorization only in specificated requests , if no remove if statment builder.addInterceptor(oauth1);
             }